 WHSmith stores in Leeds partner with Deliveroo so customers can have stationery and books delivered

+WHSmith Leeds stores partner with Deliveroo so customers can have stationery and books delivered

 People in Leeds can now get products like stationery and books in under 20 minutes after WHSmith partnered with a delivery app.